ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 For this analysis, we will be using R package ChIPSeeker.
 Apart from annotating genes, it provides visualization functions to assesses peak coverage and profile of peaks.

-Open up RStudio and open up the chipseq-project that we created previously.
-Next, open up a new R script and save it as chipseeker.R This script is available in **the scripts folder in the repository.**
+Open RStudio and open the chipseq-project folder that we created previously.
+Next, open a new R script and save it as chipseeker.R This script is available in **the scripts folder in the repository.**

 Start by installing the necessary libraries and loading them.